-Beijing Kitchen has a long standing reputation for some of the best Northern Chinese cuisine in town.
-Besides their delicious Peking Duck, diners flock to their restaurant for the very authentic northern style “jiao zi”.
+Beijing Kitchen has a long-standing reputation for some of the best Northern Chinese cuisine in town.
+Besides their delicious Peking duck, diners flock to their restaurant for the very authentic northern style “jiao zi”.
 Anyone who’s been to Beijing knows that dumplings are a staple food to get you through those cold winter months.
 Beijing Kitchen’s pork and cabbage dumplings do not disappoint at all.
 Served in bundles of 12, paired with light soy sauce and vinegar for dipping, you will find these babies hard to share with the rest of the table.
-They also have xiao long bao and other steamed items available but the classic jiao zi, steamed or pan fried is where it’s at.
+They also have xiao long bao and other steamed items available but the classic jiao zi, steamed or pan-fried is where it’s at.

 Opening hours: Daily, 11:30am–2:30pm, 5:30pm–11:30pm

-We have been fans of this delightful Nepalese restaurant since they opened last year.
-It is great to see some different places pop up on our dining radar and one of their standout offerings are their delicious dumplings.
+We have been fans of this delightful Nepalese restaurant since they opened.
+It is great to see some different places pop up on our dining radar and one of their standout offerings is their delicious dumplings.
 These dumplings are called “momo” and it’s their take on this very traditional Chinese food.
 Their dumplings are filled with meat but they have a vegetarian option if you prefer.
 Flavored with Nepalese spices and paired with delicious homemade chutney for dipping, these dumplings are really something you have to try.
 They also have a slew of other great menu items so head over and let us know what you think.

 Opening hours: Monday, 4:00pm–11:30pm; Tuesday–Sunday, 1:00pm—11.30pm